The origin of spin in binary black holes: Predicting the distributions of the main observables of Advanced LIGO

-Using the delayed prescription, we calculate the fraction of the star that will collapse to form the BH, and we assume that any remaining outer layers that will not collapse are instantaneously ejected.
+Using the delayed prescription, we calculated the fraction of the star that collapses to form the BH, and we assume that any remaining outer layers that do not collapse are instantaneously ejected.
 In order to estimate the spin of the resulting BH we follow the framework described in \citet{2019arXiv190404835B}.
 We assume that there is no pressure stopping or slowing down the collapse.
-We can think of the star mass distribution $M(r)$ as a collection of shells with mass $m_{\rm shell}$ and angular velocity $\Omega_{\rm shell}$, that will fall one by one onto the center of the star.
+We can think of the star mass distribution $M(r)$ as a collection of shells with mass $m_{\rm shell}$ and angular frequency $\Omega_{\rm shell}$, that falls one by one onto the center of the star.
 We assume that at the center, the shells up to 2.5 M$_\odot$ collapse directly to form a black hole conserving their angular momentum and mass.
-Once a shell reaches the BH's event horizon it will be accreted by it.
-The amount of angular momentum of the infalling material will determine the properties of the accretion flow.
+Once a shell reaches the BH's event horizon, it is accreted by it.
+The amount of angular momentum of the infalling material determines the properties of the accretion flow.
 Low angular momentum material collapses directly onto the BH transferring its entire mass and angular momentum to the BH, while material with enough angular momentum can create a disk around it.
-The maximum amount of angular momentum the disk material can give to the BH is determined by the specific angular momentum at the innermost circular orbit (ISCO) around the BH \citep[][]{1972ApJ...178..347B}, i.e.
+The maximum amount of angular momentum the disk material can give to the BH is determined by the specific angular momentum at the innermost circular orbit (ISCO) around the BH \citep[][]{1972ApJ...178..347B},

 where $r_{\rm isco}$ is the radius at ISCO for prograde equatorial orbits,